 A cake for all of us from Georgia!

 EURO-CIU have chosen the theme for this year:

 Proud to be me.
 Hear me now.

-Members of EURO-CIU are making videos to share on this theme – see the videos here:
+Members of EURO-CIU made videos to share on this theme – see some of the videos here with great messages:

 Moving to Australia: CICADA hosting celebratory picnics!

 We in Queensland Australia are celebrating with a picnic at Bribie Island, a day to enjoy chatting and enjoying the company of those that have had the cochlear implant journey, a special day.
 Other venues include Sydney Harbour…. we look forward to sharing the photos!
 CICADA Queensland www.cicadaqld.org